emcog/enactdesign/src/lib/posts/sema.md

 ---
-title: "An environment for programming music"
+title: "Designing a programming environment for musicians"
 date: "2022-08-30"
 updated: ""
 categories: